A seasoned writer needs the best writing apps — for book or blog posts writing, for example.

-- It has the version control facility.
+- It has a version control facility.

 - It can share files smoothly using third-party apps.

-Category #3: Export options and device compatibility
+Category #3: Export options and devices compatibility

 Sorry for the spoiler, but it’s a tie between both the Titans when you compare the number of exporting options you get.